lab-robotics-unipv/mds_experiments/README.md

     python run.py --exp_no EXP_NO --nruns NRUNS

-`NRUNS` is the number of times an experiment should be repeated each initialized with random configuration `X`.
-A good choice is 100, as a higher number allows to have a smooth progression of the plot lines.
+`NRUNS` is the number of times an experiment should be repeated each initialized with a random configuration `X`.
+Pass `NRUNS >= 100` to have a sufficient amount of trials.

 `EXP_NO` values are described below.